akhilkasuvojula/assignment-Kasuvojula/README.md

 ***

 # SHOPPING FOR BASIC NEEDS
-1. Go to hyvee store by bookig a cab
+* Go to hyvee store by bookig a cab
-2. start finding groceries and pick
+1. start finding groceries and pick
      1. onions
      2. carrot
      3. knife
-     4. rice cooker
+     *  rice cooker
+     *  bowl

-3. Go to the billing counter
+2. Go to the billing counter
-4. barcode with every product
+3. barcode with every product
-5. pay the bill
+4. pay the bill
-6. book a cab
+5. book a cab
-7. come back to home
+6. come back to home
+*  place all the groceries in kitchen